What is Hypnotherapy?

 What to expect?

 Hypnosis is considered an adjunct to therapy and is combined with other psychological strategies to achieve the desired outcome.
 Hypnosis is not a 'quick fix' for problems but will certainly strengthen and speed up recovery if the client is receptive and motivated by the practice.
 Clinical hypnotherapy is never conducted for entertainment or laughs.
 The client will never be guided to 'act like a chicken' or do anything else morally reprehensible to them.
-It is always conducted to assist in managing and coping with personal issues and problems that are within the competence of the psychologist.
+It is always conducted to assist in managing and coping with personal issues and problems that are within the competence of the therapist.

 How can it help?